rogerleecormier/tanstack-portfolio/AUTH_USAGE_EXAMPLES.md

-# 🔐 Controlled Authentication Usage Examples
+# 🔐 Authentication Usage Examples

-## 🎯 **No More Automatic Redirects!**
+## 🎯 **Controlled Authentication System**

-Your authentication system now gives you **full control** over when to show login forms and protected content.
+Your authentication system gives you **full control** over when to show login forms and protected content.
 No more automatic refreshing or redirects!

 ## 📱 **Basic Usage - No Authentication Required**